winstonDeGreef/Mechanica/content/special/ChX7_RelDynColl.md

 ## Collisions

 We will now concentrate on collisions.
-From our earlier discussions, for collisions we assume that we can look 'over' the collision, that is: we applie conservation of momentum and -for elastic collisions- kinetic energy.
+From our earlier discussions, for collisions we assume that we can look 'over' the collision, that is: we apply conservation of momentum and -for elastic collisions- kinetic energy.
 The latter implies: no non-conservative forces that dissipate mechanical energy and the potential energy prior and after the collision is the same.

 We do that also for our relativistic collisions.
 But, we don't require that it only holds for perfectly elastic collisions.
 Instead, we apply it to cases where there is no possibility to turn some of the energy involved into heat.
 So, we focus on collisions of elementary particles that do not convert part to their energy to heat.